Three Communication Mistakes Hybrid Teams Must Avoid

 Read the complete article.

 Turing is an automated platform that lets companies “push a button” to hire senior, pre-vetted remote software developers.
-Firms can hire from a talent pool of 500K+ developers with strong technical and communication skills who work in their time zone.
+Firms can hire from a global talent pool of top 1% of 700K+ developers with strong technical and communication skills who work in their time zone.

 For more information, visit Turing’s Hire page.